fifth-postulate/parser/docs/presentation.md

 ---

+# How to create a Parser?

+* Adhoc
+* Hand Written
+* Parser Generator
+* Parser Combinator

+---

 ## Attributions

 * **We Can Do It!** -- By J. Howard Miller (1918–2004), artist employed by Westinghouse, poster used by the War Production Co-ordinating Committee - From scan of copy belonging to the National Museum of American History, Smithsonian Institution, retrieved from the website of the Virginia Historical Society., Public Domain, https://commons.wikimedia.org/w/index.php?curid=5249733